carbon-design-system/carbon-website-archive/src/content/guidelines/color/usage.md

 ### Type colors

-All type color combinations on Carbon must pass <a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html" target=blank>WCAG AA standards</a> of 4.5:1 for normal text and 3:1 for large text.
+<p>All type color combinations on Carbon must pass <a href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html" target=blank>WCAG AA standards</a> of 4.5:1 for normal text and 3:1 for large text.
 For larger text, if the font weight is light (300) or normal (400) the text should be no smaller than 24px.
 If the font weight is Semi-Bold (600) then the large text should be no smaller than 19px.
-In the table below are approved Carbon color combinations.
+In the table below are approved Carbon color combinations.</p>

 <div data-insert-component="ColorContrast"></div>